os890/ds-bv-addon/README.txt

 firstName=Firstname
 lastName=Surname

+#3.1
+optionally implement a custom (@ApplicationScoped) MessageSourceAdapter (if a different message-source should be supported)

 #4 use the constraint - e.g.:
 public class Person {
     @MySize(min = 1, max = 100, message = "{nameLength}", propertyName = "{firstName}")